gvwilson/sensibleadventures/wrestler/wrestler.md

 The magician takes a deep breath.
 "Do you think they're close?"

-The Anuat shakes his head.
+The Nukilik shakes his head.
 "Two days ago.
 There is nothing for them here.
 They will be gone."